luzyrawr/programming-fundamentals/scrum.md

 2. Sprint Goal
 3. Plan

 ### Increment
 Is a new version of the product and is additive to all previous increments from all previous sprints.
+Increment needs to be usable without needed any additional work.

+A Product Backlog Item or Increment must meet the "Definition of Done" to be considered complete or done.
+The Definition of Done must be created by the Scrum Team.